- June 9, 2020

 With strict driving regulations in the state and individual guidance from teachers and parents – accidents involving student drivers can be reduced considerably.

-Trusted Attorneys Defending Car Accident Victims in Los Angeles
+Trusted Attorneys Defending Car Accident Victims

 The risk of car accidents caused by student and teen drivers can be greatly decreased with education, guidance, laws, and awareness.
 Unfortunately, some accidents can’t be prevented, and other drivers can end up with severe injuries after being hit by a student driver.
 If you or someone you love has been hurt in a car accident, the personal injury attorneys at The Barnes Firm can help you recover the damages you deserve.